-A: In all cases the cleaning procedure should be done with caution so that the protective foil coating is not removed.
+A: In all cases the cleaning procedure should be done with caution so that the protective foil coating (applies to slower responding foils) is not removed.

 If the fouling is calcareous it can normally be dissolved with household vinegar (essig in German, eddik in Norwegian).